Stamford Disorderly Conduct Lawyer

 There may be various defenses available to individuals who face prosecution for disorderly conduct.
 For example, if law enforcement officers arrested you during a peaceful and lawful protest, then those officers may have violated your First Amendment right to freedom of speech, assembly, or religion.
 If there was no violence, excessive noise, blocking of sidewalks or roads, or other behavior that annoyed others, law enforcement officers may not have a legal justification for arresting protest participants.

-What are the Penalties for Disorderly Conduct in Stamford?
+What are the Penalties for Disturbing the Peace in Stamford?

-Disorderly conduct is a Class C misdemeanor, which is the lowest misdemeanor one can be charged within Connecticut.
-The penalties for disorderly conduct charges include a permanent criminal record, a protective order put in place against the arrested person, jail time, probation, and/or court fines of up to $500.
+Disorderly conduct is a Class C misdemeanor, a fairly low level criminal charge in Connecticut.
+The penalties for disturbing the peace include a permanent criminal record, being subject to a protective order, jail time, probation, and/or court fines of up to $500.

 Disorderly conduct charges can also result in a protective order.
 This protective order can stop someone from being able to return to their home or speak to their significant other for the pendency of their criminal case for up to two years.
 Protective orders can also pose issues for defendants while traveling internationally.
-Violation of a protective order is a felony charge, so it is important for individuals to contact a Stamford disorderly conduct lawyer.
-If you are facing disorderly charges, reach out to an attorney who has experience handling disorderly conduct cases as soon as possible.
+Violation of a protective order is a felony charge, so it is important for individuals to contact a Stamford lawyer when facing disorderly charges.

 How a Stamford Disorderly Conduct Attorney Could Help

-If you have questions about what is disorderly conduct in Stamford or how to defend against charges, contact an attorney today.
+If you have questions about disorderly conduct or how to defend against disturbing the peace charges, contact an attorney today.
 A dedicated Stamford disorderly conduct lawyer could fight for you to ensure that your rights are being protected.
-Call today and let a top attorney help you avoid the serious disorderly conduct consequences.
+Call today and let an Avvo 5-star rated attorney help you avoid the serious consequences for disturbing the peace.